Schools Plus helps young people to achieve their academic potential by matching them with university student tutors. Applications open now!

-You must complete an online application form and attend a selection workshop
+You must complete an online application form and attend a selection workshop.

-You may need a DBS and will need to complete online safeguarding training
+You may need a DBS and will need to complete online safeguarding training.

 You don't need any previous experience!
 Just plenty of enthusiasm and an interest in making a difference to the lives of young people in Bristol.

-Schools Plus tutors are supported by the Bristol Hub Programme Manager and Schools Plus student committee
+Schools Plus tutors are supported by the Bristol Hub Programme Manager and Schools Plus student committee.

-There will be training opportunities for you to learn more about teaching and working with young people
+There will be training opportunities for you to learn more about teaching and working with young people.

 Reasonable travel expenses to and from schools can be reimbursed.

-Applications for Schools Plus are currently closed.
+Applications for Schools Plus are now open!

 Why do we run Schools Plus?